-Annual Income is used to determine whether the family is within the Income Limits.
-Annual income is the anticipated amounts, monetary or not, that go to, or on behalf of, the family (including temporarily absent head, spouse or co-head), and are received from a source outside the family within the twelve (12) months following certification.
-All income that is not specifically excluded in the HUD regulations is counted.
+Annual income is used to determine whether the family is within the Income Limits.
+Annual income is the anticipated amounts, monetary or not, that go to, or on behalf of, the family (including temporarily absent head, spouse or co-head), and are received from a source outside the family during the twelve (12) month period following admission or annual reexamination effective date.
+Annual income means and includes all amounts/income that is not specifically excluded by HUD regulations.

-Adjusted Income is the Annual Income minus HUD allowable expenses and deductions.
+Adjusted Income is the annual income minus HUD allowable expenses and deductions.